bhelx/in-the-heat-of-the-night/README.md

 ## Setup

+Make sure you have:
+- Ruby
+- node.js (for installing frontend packages and running tests)
-Make sure you have Ruby and a Java runtime installed(the latter for YUI compressor, which the asset pipeline is configured to use).
-You'll also need node.js for running frontend tests.
+- Java runtime (for YUI compressor, which the asset pipeline is configured to use)
+- Courage and honor

 Install gems: